cosmo-ray/yirl/CODE_OF_CONDUCT.md

 This Code of Conduct is adapted from the Contributor Covenant, version 1.4, available at http://contributor-covenant.org/version/1/4

-# Note about Virtual Hugs

-in the hope to make this project as hostile as possibly, Virtual Hugs are completely forbidden for everyone expet for Free BSDs Developers.

 # Note

 Nothing serious here, We just don't like code of conduct, we think most peoples are smart enough to know how to behave